Kylie Jenner’s 22nd Birthday Face The Last Straw For Fans Thinking She Looks 30-50

 Kylie has also admitted to receiving cosmetic lip injections at a young age.
 For some, Kylie’s billion-dollar Kylie Cosmetics empire is an immoral one.
 Those more critical of Kylie often voice their disapproval at the star having built her empire on her iconic pout – this being after Kylie’s lips had been plumped up in a clinic.
 Not all are critical of the Lip Kit founder’s face, though.

-Clearly, though, Kylie’s 22-year-old face has caused a stir.
+Nevertheless, Kylie’s 22-year-old face has clearly caused a stir.